OwnYourData/oydid/tutorial/README.md

 *Note:* since it makes sense to keep private keys and revocation information beyond a Docker session a directory is mounted in the container to persist files; create a local directory, `mkdir ~/.oydid`

-## Alice creates DID to document an available service endpoint
+## Alice creates a DID to document an available service endpoint

 Alice provides a service endpoint and wants to share this information in a DID document.